 Besides improving your mental health, running can offer health benefits for your baby.
 Research has found that aerobic exercise can improve the strength of the fetal cardiac system.

-The Truth: The idea that exercising while pregnant is dangerous is antiquated and missguided, so you should feel confident in continuing your normal running routine as long as it feels comfortable.
+The Truth: The idea that exercising while pregnant is dangerous is antiquated and misguided, so you should feel confident in continuing your normal running routine as long as it feels comfortable (though of course you should listen to your body and stop if you have any discomfort).
 Especially if you were active before your pregnancy, continuing with your routine is a great thing for you and your baby.

 Whether you’re unsure of the impact of sex on your pregnancy or even just feel too tired and bloated to have sex, many people see it take a back seat during these months.
 But sex is an important part of pregnancy, boasting significant health and labor benefits.

 If you’re concerned for the safety of your baby, you should be assured there’s nothing to worry about.
-The baby is protected by your abdomen, uterus’ muscular walls, and amniotic sac, so as long as you have not had complications during your pregnancy that would permit you from having sex, it is completely safe.
+The baby is protected by your abdomen, uterus’ muscular walls, and amniotic sac, so as long as you have not had complications during your pregnancy that would prevent you from having sex, it's completely safe.
 It’s even been shown to reduce your risk of developing preeclampsia , ease your labor, and strengthen your relationship with your partner.

 The Truth: Sex is a completely natural part of pregnancy and is actually really important to having a healthy birth.
 And while research has not proven sex can induce labor, many doctors recommend it when you’re overdue because the prostaglandins released make the cervix softer for delivery and can sometimes increase the likelihood of labor.